klahrich/chiefhustler/content/diary/60-le-style-cest-lhomme.md

 It's because if we don't, and if we merely follow other people into an investment idea, we will be at the mercy of the wind - and chances are, we will be shaken out.

-Here's Warren Buffet emphasizing this point.
+Here's Warren Buffett emphasizing this point.

 {{<tweet 1540938668382179333>}}